mlcourses/lab-3-blog-post-group6_cs281/post.md

 - **Build `B2 + (~B0)(~B1)`:** Wire the output of `(~B0)(~B1)` to one input pin of a 2-input OR gate on the 7432 OR chip.
 Wire `B2` with the other input pin.

 - **Connect with the LED F:** Wire the output of the OR gate to an empty row on the breadboard (let's choose one near the 7-segment).
 Take a resistor.
 Connect one end of the resistor to the row that we just pinned the output of circuit in.
 Connect the other end of the resistor to the F pin on the 7-segment.
-And... we're done builidng circuit for LED F.
+And... we're done building circuit for LED F.

 - **Testing:** Due to the position of LED F, if we have our circuit correct, LED F will light up when the Volt out value of our circuit is at 0, 4, 5.
 See the video to understand how it works.